مقالات مترجمة

 Tumsifi shared the diagnosis with her 19-year-old daughter, who furiously announced that she would join the Wazalendo.
 In an exhausted voice, Tumsifi recounted the conversation to Al Jazeera.
 “She told me, I have no father … now, you are sick.
 I have no other choice,” she repeated.

-Congolese woman
+Congolese Woman

 The young woman still visits the camp to collect water for her fellow fighters in CMC, and brings some for her mother when she does.
 On one of these occasions, she confessed that she was tired of fighting and wanted to leave.
 Tumsifi tried to negotiate with a CMC commander, asking him to please allow her daughter to return.
 But he demanded $300 in exchange, a sum she does not have.